Donaldhan/kafka-client-demo/README.md

 details:http://avro.apache.org/docs/current/

-client.consumer package, has some kafka consumer client with all delivery guarantee mode, such as,At most once, At least one, and Exactly once
+client.consumer package, has some kafka consumer client with all delivery guarantee mode, such as,At most once, At least one, and Exactly once.

 under client.consumer.arvo package, the consumer is based on Apache arvo.